freegroup/draw2d_js.shapes/assets/shapes/draw2d_circuit_hardware_RaspiINPUT.md

 ## Connect with the browser

-After this the BrainBox echos the url on the console how to connect with your browser to the Raspi.
+After this the BrainBox echos the url on the console how to connect with your browser to your Hardware.

 Now you can drive the GPIO pins on raspi with the DigitalTrainingStudio